joonarafael/ohte/documentation/user_manual.md

 <img src="./images/um_game_going.png">

 **Game tab includes the main game**.
-Current game mode (or e.g. a cancelled game), answer feedback (whether user's answer was right/wrong), and the game status bar (current round, score, etc.) are displayed at the top of the tab.
-Viewport beneath shows the current flag.
-Player answer is communicated with the 4 buttons located at the bottom of the tab.
-During free flag browsing (see [Free Flag Browsing](./user_manual.md#free-flag-browsing)) player can shuffle through the flags with these 4 buttons.
+Current *game mode* (or e.g. a cancelled game), *answer feedback* (whether user's answer was right/wrong), and the *game status bar* (*current round*, *score*, etc.) are displayed at the top of the tab. *Viewport* beneath shows the *current flag*.
+Player answer is communicated with the 4 *buttons* located at the bottom of the tab.
+During *[Free Flag Browsing](./user_manual.md#free-flag-browsing)* player can shuffle through the flags with these 4 buttons.

 ### Stats

 <img src="./images/um_stats.png">

 **Stats tab contains the Player Lifelong Statistics** and by switching the view from the [Stats menu](./user_manual.md#switch-game-browse-view), it shows the complete record of all games played. *Every system/machine has its own local database containing the statistics*.
 They're not synced through Github. **To ensure proper functionality of the statistics system, please do not manually modify/move/remove any of the data files within** `./flaggame/src/logs`.
 This applies to history recording as well.
 Software might run into errors if these files are modified externally by the user.
 Statistics and history can be erased from within the software.
-See [Clear history... menu](./user_manual.md#clear-history).
+See [Clear history](./user_manual.md#clear-history).

 ### History